East Fork Lewis River: Watershed

 The East Fork's basin is approximately 150,635 acres.
 The rocky upper basin was formed by erosion as well as volcanic and glacial processes, while the lower reaches of the basin have been formed primarily through erosion as the river flows through alluvial flatlands.
 The lower basin has a much lower gradient than the upper, and shifting sediment deposits cause frequent meandering and braiding.
 The upper basin has a large amount of hardened volcanic ash, pumice, and other pyroclastic material.
 With the presence of these brittle materials combined with its steep gradient, it experiences high levels of erosion, contributing to the sediment deposits downstream.

 River modifications

 Sunset Falls was a historic natural barrier for anadromous fish migration.
 The falls were notched in 1982, reducing their height from 13.5 ft to 8 ft.
 This change allowed 12% of the current steelhead run to spawn upstream from the falls.

 Wildlife

 Many varieties of trout and salmon live and spawn in the East Fork, including Chinook, coho, chum, and steelhead.
+The Washington state record winter-run steelhead, weighing 32.75 pounds, was caught in the East Fork in 1982.
 In 2014, the East Fork was designated as a wild steelhead gene bank by the Washington State Department of Fish and Wildlife.